Milan Rastislav Štefánik: Legacy and awards

 Slovak Government Flying Service aircraft Airbus 319 and Fokker 100 are painted with Štefánik's portrait.

 The Slovak Armed Forces Academy is named as Armed Forces Academy of General Milan Rastislav Štefánik.

 The transport wing of the Slovak Air Force located at Malacky Air Base was named as Transport Wing of General Milan Rastislav Štefánik.

 In 2019, Slovakia launched a 2 euro commemorative coin commemorating the 100th death anniversary of Štefánik.

 In 2019, Štefánik was selected as the "Greatest Slovak" in the Slovak version of the British programme 100 Greatest Britons.

 In 2020, Slovak Matica created a film about Štefánik "Visionary of Slovak Freedom" with the subtitle "Štefánik and the Slovaks in the first foreign Czech-Slovak resistance".

+In 1914, Štefánik was awarded the Chevalier rank of the French Legion of Honour, in 1917, he was awarded the Officier rank and finally in 1919 the Commandeur rank.
+Furthermore, in France, in 1915 he was awarded the Croix de guerre and Medal for the War Wounded.
+In Italy, he was awarded the War Merit Cross and the Officer rank of the Order of Saints Maurice and Lazarus.
+In Russia, he was awarded the Order of Saint Vladimir, 4th class.
+Posthumously, he was awarded the Czechoslovak War Cross 1918.
+In 2023, he was posthumously awarded the Order of the White Lion 1st class, by the Czech president Petr Pavel.